malinowskil123/twitch-app-api/README.md

 # Introduction

-**Twitch-api-app** allows users to search Twitch's API for users and displays the information back to the user (node required!!!!).
+**Twitch-api-app** allows users to search Twitch's API for channels and displays the information back to the user (node required!!!!).

 ## To Run This App </>